Frequently Asked Questions About Eminent Domain In North Carolina

 You can challenge an eminent domain taking by showing that the government does not have a legitimate public purpose for seizing your land, that the government has a reasonable alternative means of achieving its goals without seizing your property, or that the seizure of your property amounts to excess condemnation (the government taking more than it needs to accomplish its purpose).

 The government’s offer is not a “take it or leave it” proposition.
 Your Attorney can challenge the government’s appraisal by presenting facts not previously considered, or your attorney can hire an expert to appraise your property and offer that report as evidence of true market value.

 A great deal of our eminent domain work involves negotiating higher settlements on behalf of landowners.
 Property owners should always consider the government’s offer of payment as the starting point for negotiations.

 Yes, municipalities — like states and the federal government — can exercise eminent domain power.
 But the requirements are still the same: they must demonstrate a legitimate public purpose and pay fair market value.

-At Howard, Stallings, From, Atkins, Angell & Davis, P.A. , our eminent domain lawyers predominantly represent private landowners, commercial tenants and business owners.
-On occasion, we have worked with local municipalities in their dealings with the eminent domain process.
+At Howard, Stallings, From, Atkins, Angell & Davis, P.A., our eminent domain lawyers predominantly represent private landowners, commercial tenants and business owners.
+On occasion, we have worked with local municipalities and area school boards in their dealings with the eminent domain process.
 In every case, we proceed with the utmost professionalism to provide extremely competent legal representation.
 When representing government entities, we strive to ensure full compliance with the law of eminent domain, to conclude the process in a timely manner, and to negotiate a settlement favorable to our client.